WHYAMERICASUCKS.COM

 The real public record is dangerous enough without inflating it

-A lot of the online Iran-war commentary is mixing real escalation with claims that are much harder to verify.
-The strongest record already shows a serious conflict: Iranian strikes have hit U.S. and Gulf targets, American troops have been wounded, oil markets have convulsed, and diplomats are still trying to keep the Strait of Hormuz open.
+AP reporting already documents a serious conflict: Iranian strikes hit U.S. And Gulf targets, American troops were wounded, oil markets convulsed, and diplomats were still trying to keep the Strait of Hormuz open.

-That matters because the honest story does not need exaggeration.
 The war-risk lane is already real.
-The better question is which claims are actually in the public record and which ones currently outrun it.
+The publishable question is which claims are in the public record and which ones outrun it.

 U.S. positions have been hit, but not every destruction claim is established

-The oil and shipping shock is one of the cleanest verified lanes
+The oil and shipping shock is documented in the market record

 AP's economic reporting says Brent crude briefly jumped above $119 a barrel during the war before easing after the ceasefire, and that roughly one-fifth of the world's oil normally moves through the Strait of Hormuz.
-That is why shipping, insurance, and commodity markets reacted so violently.
+Shipping, insurance, and commodity markets reacted so violently.

 China and Russia are involved, but mostly through diplomacy and veto power in the open record

 AP reported that China presented a five-point proposal calling for a ceasefire and negotiations.
-AP also reported that Russia and China vetoed a U.N. resolution that would have authorized reopening the Strait of Hormuz by force.
-That is real involvement, and it matters.
+AP also reported that Russia and China vetoed a U.N.
+Resolution that would have authorized reopening the Strait of Hormuz by force.
+That is real involvement.

 More Stories